Message from our director Paul Rock the letting company wakefield

 Sounds great doesn’t it?!
 Where do you sign...

-...
-You don’t.
+... you don’t.
 How many times have you listened to a sales pitch and think “wow, they were great”, only to later wonder why you didn’t get what you were promised.
 Due diligence is key here - do your homework.
 You are asking a complete stranger to manage the most valuable asset you are likely to own and unfortunately the saying "too good to be true" is more often than not the case.

 What’s the first thing you do when we want to book a holiday or a hotel?
 Go on Trip Advisor.
 Need a tradesman?
 Checkatrade.
 When you bought the property you want to rent out did you just take a chance that it would be okay?
 Of course not; you had a survey and you employed a solicitor to do the necessary checks.
 So why would you hand your property with keys over to an agent without checking first.
 Always use the below checklist when trying to decide on the best letting agent for you: